 - Optimizing your images

-- Boosting your page speed
+- Boosting your website speed

 - Building and internal linking structure

 However, these practices are only “best” practices because Google’s algorithm says so.
 The best practices for SEO change based on the ever-evolving algorithms dictated by search engines.
 Hypothetically, Google could decide to boost all websites with blue backgrounds tomorrow.
 If that were the case, nearly all websites would have blue backgrounds as a result.

 The current SEO best practices are far less random blue backgrounds, but you should always remember that SEO is built around Google’s preferences.
 As these change over the years, your SEO practices should shift to match those parameters.